 Founder and Software Engineer in Topeka, Kansas

-Rob has over 10+ years experience in infrastructure automation and modern automation approaches (something most folks simply call “CI/CD” and “DevOps” nowadays).
+Rob is a developer turned founder.
+He has been involved with several highly successful open source projects related to automation in the Windows ecosystem.
+Rob has over 10 years experience in infrastructure automation and modern automation approaches (something most folks simply call “CI/CD” and “DevOps” nowadays).

 Starting in 2006, Rob and Dru Sellers built infrastructure automation tools to help both developers and operations perform CI (continuous integration) / CD (continuous delivery) more consistently in an audit friendly way for organizations that have rigorous control processes like Sarbanes Oxley (SOx).

-In 2010, he also worked on a .NET package manager named Nu, which later merged with Microsoft to work on NuGet (a package management framework for .NET development).
-Following that he created Chocolatey in 2011 as a way to package up and execute PowerShell, and help manage applications and tools (Chocolatey has become a full on Windows package management/software management solution).
-Rob is also one of the main enablers of Puppet on Windows and worked at Puppet for 3+ years prior to moving out to help folks implement Chocolatey full time.
+In 2010, Rob and Dru also worked on a .NET package manager named Nu, which later merged with Microsoft to work on NuGet (a package management framework for .NET development).
+Following that Rob created Chocolatey in 2011 as a way to package up and execute PowerShell, and help manage applications and tools (Chocolatey has become a full on Windows package management/software management solution).
+Rob is also one of the main enablers of Puppet on Windows and worked at Puppet for 3.5+ years prior to moving out to help folks implement Chocolatey full time.

 Rob has a passion for developing low maintenance solutions.
 He has been working in the software industry since the early days of .NET 1.0.
 Rob is a 7 time Microsoft MVP, ASPInsider, C# Insider, an MCSD for .NET, holds a bachelor's degree in MIS from Kansas State University, is active in his local .Net User Group, an Eagle Scout, and a former officer of the US Army Reserve.
 He also presents on topics he finds interesting a few times a year.